- | 020 7942 4000

 In 2008 the museum acquired the Art Funded Listening Post, an installation by Mark Hansen and Ben Rubin.
 Offering a 'portrait of online communication', it consists of more than 200 LED screens displaying text fragments from internet chat rooms, with a voice synthesizer speaking or singing the texts.

-If you would like to avoid the large numbers of school children visiting the gallery, on the last Wednesday of each month, the museum opens late, from 6.45pm until 10pm, to host themed nights for adults only.
+If you would like to avoid the large numbers of school children that visit the gallery, the museum opens late on the last Wednesday of each month from 6.45pm until 10pm, hosting themed nights for adults only.